-Other than the Public and Private Warrants noted above, the Company also has other warrants issued and outstanding which are recognized as derivative liabilities in accordance with ASC 815.
-Accordingly, the Company recognizes the warrant instruments as liabilities at fair value and adjusts the instruments to fair value at each reporting period until exercised.
+Other than the Public and Private Placement warrants noted above, the Company also has other warrants issued and outstanding which are recognized as derivative liabilities in accordance with ASC 815.
+Accordingly, the Company recognizes the warrant instruments as liabilities at fair value and adjust the instruments to fair value at each reporting period until exercised.
 The fair value of the warrant liabilities issued were initially measured using the Black-Scholes model and will be subsequently remeasured at each reporting period with changes recorded as a component of other income in the Company's consolidated statement of operations.
 Derivative warrant liabilities are classified as non-current as their liquidation is not reasonably expected to require the use of current assets or require the creation of current liabilities.

-Earn-Out Liability - At Closing, the SPAC Sponsor subjected certain Sponsor Vesting Shares to forfeiture and vesting as of the Closing Date if thresholds related to the weighted average price of Common Stock are not met for the duration of various specified consecutive day trading periods during the five-year period following the Closing (the "Earn-Out Triggering Events").
+Earn-Out Liability - At Closing, Supernova Partners II LLC (the "Sponsor") subjected certain shares ("Sponsor Earn-Out Shares") of Common Stock held by the Sponsor to forfeiture and vesting as of the Closing Date if thresholds related to the weighted average price of Common Stock are not met for the duration of various specified consecutive day trading periods during the five-year period following the Closing (the "Earn-Out Triggering Events").
 Any such shares held by the Sponsor that remain unvested after the fifth anniversary of the Closing will be forfeited.
-See Note 3, Business Combination for more detail on terms of Sponsor Vesting Shares.
+See Note 3, Business Combination for more detail on terms of Sponsor Earn-Out Shares.

-These Sponsor Vesting Shares are accounted for as liability classified instruments because the Earn-Out Triggering Events that determine the number of Sponsor Vesting Shares to be earned back by the Sponsor include outcomes that are not solely indexed to the common stock of the Company.
-The aggregate fair value of the Sponsor Vesting Shares on the Closing date was estimated using a Monte Carlo simulation model and was determined to be \$20.4 million (as restated and discussed in Note 1), at Closing.
-As of March 31, 2022, the Earn-Out Triggering Events were not achieved for any of the tranches and as such the Company adjusted the carrying amount of the liability to its estimated fair value of \$14.4 million (as restated and discussed in Note 1).
-The change in the fair value of \$6.0 million (as restated and discussed in Note 1) is included in gain on fair value change, net in the condensed consolidated statements of operations for the three months ended March 31, 2022.
+These Sponsor Earn-Out Shares are accounted for as liability classified instruments because the Earn-Out Triggering Events that determine the number of Sponsor Earn-Out Shares to be earned back by the Sponsor include outcomes that are not solely indexed to the common stock of the Company.
+The aggregate fair value of the Sponsor Earn-Out Shares on the Closing date was estimated using a Monte Carlo simulation model and was determined to be \$26.6 million at Closing.
+As of March 31, 2022, the Earn-Out Triggering Events were not achieved for any of the tranches and as such the Company adjusted the carrying amount of the liability to its estimated fair value of \$16.9 million.
+The change in the fair value of \$9.6 million is included in gain on fair value change, net in the condensed consolidated statements of comprehensive loss.